dario-ramos/flurry-tr/README.md

 This is essentially a fork of Scamper's cvs-20210324 release from March 2021.
 Scamper is not on Github, so I basically copied their source ball and started editing.

-The main goal of this fork is to add a new command to Scamper: Baires traceroute.
+The main goal of this fork is to add a new command to Scamper: Baires traceroute (traceb in the command line).
 This command sends probe packets back to back, without waiting for a response to send the next one.

  Secondary goals: